28 Oct 2025

 In the sun-washed hills of Malta, along the Mediterranean coast, a new retreat is offering a more complete, and luxurious, way to heal with psychedelic therapy.

 Is it for everyone?
 Wouldn’t that be nice.
-Unfortunately, the reality is that going deeper, and taking your time, and taking a break, isn’t cheap.
+Unfortunately, the reality is that going deeper, taking your time, and taking a break, isn’t cheap.

 But sometimes, you just need to give yourself permission to heal.